-There is so much going on, I had to give it it’s own list.
-Get ready, get planning, – and I am sure more things will pop up but this should be enough – to get you started.
+There is so much going on, I had to give it its own list.
+I will update throughout the season but this should be enough to get you started.

 Santa sightings (and family-tailored events):

-New!
-December 4 – Santa at the park, Marshall Square Park, 5 p.m.
-Kids can share their wishes while parents enjoy the lights at this new holiday event.
+Dec.
+3 – Santa in the Square, Marshall Square Park, 4:30 – 6:30 p.m.
+Kids can share their wishes with Santa while parents enjoy the ambiance of West Chester’s oldest park.
 BOYHC (bring your own hot chocolate.)
 Also, bring a toy to donate.
 Food trucks, however, will be available.

 Home tours and holiday markets: